kalekdev/uni/semester-1/nus-1/notes.typ

 Ferromagnet flux density depends heavily on temperature and its previous state, hence the relationship between $arrow(B)$ and $arrow(H)$ is not linear and their relative permeability is only a rough approximation.

-Materials with a high $H_c$ value are labeled as magnetically hard.
+Materials with a high $H_c$ value are labeled as magnetically hard - they are used for producing permanent magnets or in applications such as magnetic tape storage, however they would be undesireable as the core of a transformer due to the large hysteresis energy losses.

 The *Curie-Temperature* of a ferromagnetic material is the temperature at which it loses its magnetic properties due to overwhelming kinetic energy - around 770 $degree C$ for iron.